 His work has appeared in private and public collections and has featured in National Geographic Magazine, Smithsonian Magazine, The Science Imaging Journal, Wellcome Trust News, Synergy, I Science ( Imperial College ) and The Royal Photographic Society.

-Hugh has designed interior wall spaces for hospital X-ray and radiotherapy departments areas all designed to reduce stress and improve patient experience.
+Hugh has designed interior wall spaces for hospital X-ray and radiotherapy departments areas all designed to reduce stress and improve patient experience including University College Hospital, London, Benenden Hospital and the Robert White Centre, Dorset County Hospital.

-He has delivered a webinar for BIR about his work.
-Watch the recording here.
+Hugh has presented his work and ideas at BIR events and has delivered a webinar for BIR about his work.
+Watch the recording here (members only)